Are you a people-pleaser?

 - Fear: Will I lose my friends if I say “no”?
 Will they be angry with me?

-Many of us have been programmed to please others since young.
+Many of us have been programmed to please others since we are young.

 The discomfort feelings that we have are usually a product of our childhood programming.
 As a child, we depend on our parents for love.
 We want to be a good boy or girl and please our parents so that they will love us.
 Remember the time in your childhood when your parents scold you or get angry when you disobey them.
 Or when you get praised for doing what you are told or putting in the extra effort to help.